Heritage Creek Farm & Education Center

 We offer a variety of programs to bring the farm into the classroom.
 We have agricultural-based curriculum for students of all ages.
 Contact us for more information.
 We are happy to design a farm-to-school activity in your classroom to meet your curricular goals.

-Teen Summer Program
+Teen Leader Program

 About our farm